Armenians in Greece: Post 1991 Independence of Armenia

 Armenia gained independence from the Soviet Union in 1991.
 It had faced enormous problems by the 1988 Spitak earthquake and, soon after its nationhood, got involved in the First Nagorno-Karabakh War.
 This constituted a new challenge for the Armenians in Greece (just like for the entire Armenian Diaspora).
 They tried to be of help to their country when the devastating earthquake struck the northern part of their country, then with the conflict for Nagorno-Karabakh, followed by major economic and living problems such as hunger and energy thirst caused by the embargo imposed on Armenia by Turkey and Azerbaijan.
 The provisional also accommodation and the caring of some hundreds of refugees that resorted to Greece were covered up to one degree by the Armenian community.

-As of 2007, the number of Armenians in Greece is estimated at approximately 20,000–35,000, living mainly in Attica (Athens, Piraeus and the suburbs) and in smaller communities in Thessaloniki, Kavala, Komotini, Xanthi, Alexandroupolis, Didimoticho, Orestiada and Crete.
+As of 2007, the number of Armenians in Greece is estimated at 20,000–35,000, living mainly in Attica (Athens, Piraeus and the suburbs) and in smaller communities in Thessaloniki, Kavala, Komotini, Xanthi, Alexandroupolis, Didimoticho, Orestiada and Crete.
 The majority of Greco-Armenians are Armenian Apostolic Christians, with the rest being Catholics and Evangelicals, and very few Eastern Orthodox Christians, particularly Greek Orthodox Christians.
 There are a number of Armenian institutions in Greece, among them being: